Mughal architecture: Background

-Early Mughal architecture developed from existing Indo-Islamic architecture while following the model of Timurid architecture (based in Central Asia), due in part to the Timurid dynastic ancestry of Babur.
+Early Mughal architecture developed from existing Indo-Islamic architecture while following the model of Timurid architecture (based in Central Asia), due in part to the Timurid ancestry of Babur.
 By the late 16th century, a more distinctive Mughal tradition emerged based on the combination of these two sources.

 Under the reign of Akbar, the use of Hindu architectural elements was especially prolific, including in high-profile construction projects like Fatehpur Sikri.
 During his reign in particular, non-Muslims were present among the highest-ranking officials and were able to become patrons of architecture as well.
 The most notable example is Raja Man Singh, a Hindu amir who commissioned both Hindu temples and Muslim mosques and shrines.

 Under Akbar's successors, there was a shift towards more typically Islamic architectural designs.
 During the reign of Shah Jahan, a "classical" Mughal style was consolidated and remained essentially in use until the end of the Mughal period.
 A certain level of stylistic consistency was achieved throughout the empire at this period thanks to the role of a central department of architects, similar to the imperial architects that existed in the Ottoman Empire.